 Cortisol levels are important as they help the body maintain functions such as: Blood pressure, glucose levels, immune response and stress management.

-The DHEA test measures DHEA’s levels in the blood.
+DHEA Sulfate Test measures DHEA’s levels in the blood.

-DHEA (Dehydroepiandrosterone Sulfate) assists in the development of certain male sexual characteristics at puberty.
+DHEA -S (Dehydroepiandrosterone Sulfate) assists in the development of certain male sexual characteristics at puberty.

 This test helps evaluate women with excess facial hair or other male characteristics and also assess fertility and lack of menstrual periods.
 Elevated DHEA could be a consequence of an Adrenal tumor.